Statista reports that Google Play Store alone currently lists more than 2100 000 apps.

 Get the foundations right

-Let’s start by saying that before you do any marketing, you have to take the time to do the planning.
+Let’s start by saying that before you do any mobile app marketing, you have to take the time to do the planning.
 Get the foundations wrong and you’ll end up spending more and wasting time.

 Be warned that going through the foundational checkpoints may demand a tweaking or even a reworking of your app because if the app does not add value, it will impact the number of app downloads.